paulnord/epic-lfhcal-tbana/README.md

 # HGCROC Conversion
-The first pass of converting the HGCROC data to a format usable in this analaysis package is complete.
+The first pass of converting the HGCROC data to a format usable in this analysis package is complete.
 It requries linking against the [h2g_decode package](https://github.com/tlprotzman/h2g_decode) package, which can be compiled with `make libh2g_decode.so`.
 Add the shared library to the `NewStructure/lib/` folder, and compile with HGCROC_Conversion.
 Currently, the mapping is hardcoded into the library, this will be worked on next.
 Additionally, there is no waveform analysis yet, so E, TOT, and TOA are all set to 0.
 However, the waveform for each channel is stored.
 I have been testing with

     ```